micheleusuelli/micheleusuelli.github.io/README.md

 ## About

+Data scientist interested in all the aspects of AI, including project envisioning, technical delivery and impact on people.
+Currently working at Microsoft as a Principal Data Scientist.

 If you are interested in data science, you will find some material on this blog.
-I am Michele Usuelli and currently work at Microsoft as a Principal Data Scientist.
+I am Michele Usuelli and .
 This is my [full work experience](pages/biography.md).

 Material
 - [conferences](pages/conferences.md)